-is a visual artist currently based at Crescent Arts
+is a visual artist based in North Yorkshire.

 She creates small-scale accessories and garments inspired by historical costume and storytelling.
 Her works are presented as museum acquisitions, encased with labels that blur boundaries between fact and fiction.
 Serena uses a wide range of materials and techniques, but primarily antique leather and silk, which she embroiders and fashions with meticulous hand stitching.